tapis-project/documentation/source/specialized-services/etl/user-guide/section2-createetlpipeline.rst

 2.2 Remote Outbox
 ~~~~~~~~~~~~~~~~~~

-The Remote Outbox is the ETL System that tells Tapis ETL where data files to be processed are staged.
+The Remote Outbox is the ETL System Configuration that tells Tapis ETL where data files to be processed are staged.
 Any data files placed
 on the data system in the data directory (after applying the include and exclude pattern filters) are the files that will be processed
 during runs of an ETL Job.